Daju people: Geography

-Customs/Religion
+Culture

 The Daju are primarily grain farmers (mainly millet, sorghum, and corn).
 Secondarily, they hunt as well as gather (mainly honey, berries and wild fruits).
 Women perform much of the daily work.
 They plant and sow the crops, ground the grain, and cook the meals.
 They are also the primary house-builders.
 The typical Daju home is round with a cone roof although in the towns, houses are often rectangular.
 Community chores are shared.
 Traditionally, Daju women tattoo their eyelids, gums, and lips with acacia thorns.
 Fighters tattoo their left-hand peaks with sacred black and red ink.

 The Dar Sila Daju in Chad are arranged by male-led clans.
 Each clan has its own separate role in society.
 The Sultan is chosen from one of the clans and his advisors are drawn from other clans.
 The Sultanship primarily serves the role of religious leader.